rens-o/rens-o/README.md

 <div align="center">

 ## About
-Hi, I'm Rens, a young developer from the Netherlands 🇳🇱 🙂
+Hi, I'm Rens, a young developer from the Netherlands🙂

 -------------------